ankittrehan2000/GraphQL-basics/README.md

 # GraphQL-basics
-Learning GraphQL by fetching data from the good reads api
+Learning GraphQL by fetching data from the good reads api.
+Code-along tutorial from youtube